 A few years ago, I was not-so-low-key OBSESSED with this recipe.
-I would make a double batch of it every single week and it would disappear very quickly (with the help of my parents — this was when I still lived at home).
+I would make a double batch of it every single week and it would disappear very quickly.
+That was with the help of my parents, when I still lived at home.
 I think I kinda burned myself out on it, but I’m finally ready to bring it back into my life!
-I love it because a) it is so dang quick and easy to make, b) it’s full of good-for-you ingredients and c) it is delicious!

 The original recipe calls for a dry ranch packet.
 I know not everyone loves using pre-made packets for things, but let’s be honest — they are convenient AF.
 For all you peeps out there with kids, or puppies, or multiple jobs, etc., I know you can appreciate the convenience factor.
-If you want to make your own dry ranch seasoning with spices you have in your pantry, you do you.
-Simply Google or Pinterest “homemade ranch seasoning”.
+If you want to make your own dry ranch seasoning with spices you have in your pantry, do your thing!
+Here is a recipe for some homemade ranch seasoning.
 Same goes for the canned chicken.
-You can absolutely bake or grill your chicken and then shred it yourself, but canned chicken is easy to keep on hand in your pantry when you need it, and requires a lot less work.
+You can absolutely bake or grill your chicken and shred it yourself.
+But again, canned chicken is easy to keep in your pantry at all times, and requires a lot less work.

 You can make any modifications you want to make this “healthier”, but just know that I’m not here to judge you for taking any shortcuts.
 I’m all about the shortcuts these days.

-I also love adding in slivered almonds for a little bit of crunch, and healthy fats, of course!
+I also love adding slivered almonds for a little bit of crunch, and healthy fats, of course!
 Some people like to use celery in their chicken salad, and that provides some crunch too.
-I personally despise celery with a firey passion, but if that’s your jam, go for it!
-I think little bits of apple would be delicious and a lil crunchy as well.
+I personally despise celery, but if that’s your jam, go for it!
+I think little bits of apple would be delicious and crunchy as well.
 Or red onions.
-Might have to play around with both of those on my next batch!
+I might have to play around with both of those on my next batch!
 Feel free to do the same — recipes are meant to be messed with!

 This recipe is pretty versatile in that you can serve it up several different ways.
 Throw it on whole grain bread as a sandwich, lettuce wraps, along with Triscuits or on a bed of mixed greens!
 I’ve eaten it all of the above ways and it is delicious no matter what.